 resource_id = request.headers.get('X-Goog-Resource-ID')

 This second function is triggered automatically when the first function uploads a new file to the GCS bucket.
-The event payload tells the function the bucket and file_name that was just added.
+The event payload tells the function the bucket and file_name.

 The first step is to determine how to parse this file.
 It iterates through the parsers defined in config.json and uses the filename_pattern (a regular expression) to find a match.